njleach/njleach.github.io/_posts/2020-12-17-How-long-left?.md

 SR1.5-1| definition of historical warming over 2006-2015 relative to 1850-1900 used in SR1.5[<sup>14</sup>](#14) Chapter 1
 SR1.5-2| definition of global near-surface temperature over 2006-2015 relative to 1850-1900 used in SR1.5 Chapter 2

 Below is a figure outlining the results of re-calculating the crossing time for the SSP2-45 scenario over the various baselines.
 For the 2.0 &deg;C, the discrepancies between the different baselines are small in comparison to the differences between SSPs in the figure above.
-However, they become more significant for the 1.5 &deg;C target, making a different to the central estimate of up to 4 years.
+However, they become more significant for the 1.5 &deg;C target, making a difference to the central estimate of up to 4 years.
+The changes in uncertainty between the baselines are introduced by averaging over different periods (eg. if you baseline relative to the single year 2019, the ensemble spreads out less than if you baseline relative to the 2010-19 decade, hence the crossing time distribution is more confident).

 <div class='figure-container' >
 {% include alternative_Target_crossing_FaIR.html %}